danielpmorton/pyastrobee/docs/additional_installs.md

 Root access is required for both the ROS install and the Astrobee install.

 ## Pyenv

+This is what I use to manage my virtual environments and python versions (`uv`, `conda`, and more also work)

 ```
 curl https://pyenv.run | bash